Council and housing association properties

 - You must have a local connection to Cambridge city.
-The leaflet Home-Link local connection [PDF, 48kB] explains how this works.
+Our local connection rules leaflet [PDF, 70kB] explains how this works.

 - You must be eligible for housing in the UK.
 Visit the CIH Housing Rights website to find out who is eligible.

 - The Home-Link proofs checklist [PDF, 119kB] lists the documents you will need to provide.
 From 21st August 2017, all new applicants must provide proofs when they register.
 (Applicants who are already registered will be notified when proofs must be provided - please ensure your contact details are kept up-to-date on the Home-Link website).

 - We need details of all addresses for everyone on your application for the past 5 years, you may wish to gather this information before you begin.

 - If you have any arrears (including housing benefit overpayments), you'll need to make (and stick to) a payment plan.
 Details are in the Housing Related Debt Policy [PDF, 232kB]